clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - Macronutrient reporting format example: Protein: 92.1g/100g from 50.1g (patties) + 42g (hot dogs)
 - Are macros are compliant with fat-burning targets

-## When I say, "Close the day" you...
+## When I say, "Close the day," or "finish the day." you...
 - Report final macronutrient totals
 - Suggest tea or fiber hydration drinks for cravings — not food
 - 🌼 Give Gentle Observations: No more than 4 sentances